Skip to main content

 Red Flags

-• Increased escalations: Uncertainty hasn't been resolved, just relocated
+• Increased escalations: Uncertainty relocated, not resolved

 Module 1A: Theory